vote-by-mail/website/README.md

 ### Setting up Charts

 Setting up charts is an easy task, first click on "Add chart" on the top right corner of the page, then type `custom/daily_sign_ups` in the resource/metric name and give the appropriate title for this chart (e.g. `Daily sign ups`).
-After setting the title and the watched metric set "Aggregator" to `sum`.
+After setting the title and the watched metric set "Aggregator" to `max`.
 Click on "Show Advanced Options", change "Aligner" to `max` and "Legend Template" to `Daily sign ups`.

 After this, focus your attention on the area to the right side of this configuration menu, the one displaying the chart.
 Above the chart there's a ruler displaying time units (`1M`, `1H`, `1D`, etc), as you populate this metric with data you'll be able to choose bigger time windows (e.g. `1W`) but for now leave it at `1H`.

-Repeat these steps for the "Total sign ups" chart, just remember to use `custom/total_sign_ups` instead of the previous metric and certify that you name the legends/titles accordingly. **It's very important** to choose `max` instead of `sum` on the "Aggregator" field for the total sign up metric.
+Repeat these steps for the "Total sign ups" chart, just remember to use `custom/total_sign_ups` instead of the previous metric and certify that you name the legends/titles accordingly.

 ## Advanced Topics